 “On-site, site-specific” research means that the researcher must be at the specified location for an extended period of time.
 Research that can be done at any location, either online or via interlibrary loan, will not be funded by the IDRF program.
 This requirement applies to all applicants from all disciplines, regardless of whether or not they are conducting US based research.
 The IDRF program will not fund research at an applicant’s home institution unless that research is specific to an archive or other collection located at that institution or city.
 In addition, the IDRF program will not support dissertation write-up either at the home institution or elsewhere.

 Does the IDRF program have any geographical restrictions?

 No. The IDRF program has funded research in all areas of the world.
 Your proposal should address any potential challenges to security, access to information, or visa support, as necessary.

 Will the IDRF fund applications that propose research on the United States?

-Proposals that identify the United States as a case for comparative inquiry are welcome; however, proposals which focus predominantly or exclusively on the United States are not eligible.
+Proposals within Native American studies or those that identify the United States as a case for comparative inquiry are welcome; however, proposals which focus predominantly or exclusively on the United States are not eligible.

 Will the IDRF fund applications that propose research within the United States?

 Yes.
 The required minimum research outside the United States is dependent upon your discipline.
 For select humanities disciplines (Art History, Architectural History, Classics, Drama/Theater, Film Studies, Literature, Musicology, Performance Studies, Philosophy, Political Theory, and Religion), that minimum is three months.
-For all other disciplines (including Anthropology, History, and Political Science), funding for US sites will be considered for short durations.
+For all other disciplines (including Anthropology, History, and Political Science), applicants must conduct at least six months of research at a non-US site.
 All research, including research within the US, must be site-specific.